graphql-java/graphql-java/docs/execution.rst

 SubscriptionExecutionStrategy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Graphql subscriptions allows you to create stateful subscriptions to graphql data.
+You uses ``SubscriptionExecutionStrategy`` as your execution strategy as it has the support for the reactive-streams APIs.

+See http://www.reactive-streams.org/ for more information on the reactive ``Publisher`` and ``Subscriber`` interfaces.

+When you first run the subscription query you get back an ``ExecutionResult`` that contains a ``Publisher<ExecutionResult>`` event stream in its data.

-Using graphql subscriptions allows you to create stateful subscriptions to graphql data.
-Initially it returns an execution result that contains a ``Publisher<ExecutionResult>`` event stream.
-You then subscribe to that event stream and you will be given further updates as ``ExecutionResult`` objects as that stream encounters new events.
+If you then subscribe to that event stream and you will be given further updates mapped as graphql  ``ExecutionResult`` objects as the underlying event stream encounters new events.

 .. code-block:: java